Home

 (1871-1957)

 Katherine Annette "Nettie" (Hanshaw) Wright Shutt was born on Nov.
-7, 1871 in Grafton, Taylor County, WV, the daughter of Charles F.W. and Martha Jane (McClusky) Hanshaw.
+7, 1871 in Grafton, Taylor County, WV, the daughter of Charles Francis Wayne and Martha Jane (McClusky) Hanshaw.

-In about 1895, Nettie married her first husband, Asher Wright (1869- ? ).
-When the federal census was taken in 1900, Nettie and Asher made their home on West 102nd Street in Manhattan, New York County, NY, where he was employed as a bookkeeper.
+By the time that the federal census was taken in 1900, Nettie and Asher had relocated to New York, where they made their home on West 102nd Street in Manhattan, New York County.
+Alfred was employed in Manhattan as a bookkeeper.
 Boarding with the Wrights that year were Nettie's brother Harry Hanshaw and his wife Bertie and their son Lansdale.
 Residing next door were Nettie's brother Frank Hanshaw Sr. and his wife Mary Gertrude and young son George, who also had boarders who in fact were cousins Charles and Katherine (Purinton) Haller and their young son Carl.

 The Wrights are believed to have divorced.